 - next have your key message – your USP, text so it loads quickly (not as part of your jpegged hero image) so your visitor will be reading this while other elements load beneath.

 - Imagine people can only see things one thing at a time.
-If the most important message is halfway down the page, just assume that no one’s ever going to see it. (this is why it’s so important to put your key message in your top banner and your unique selling proposition next)
+If the most important message is halfway down the page, just assume that no one’s ever going to see it. (this is why it’s so important to put your key message at the top and your unique selling proposition next)

 - On an e-commerce store have your first four bestsellers at the top, just underneath that USP.